mjthecoder65/Task-manager-cs50-final-project/README.md

 # Task Management App
-A simple task management project that I worked on as CS50 final project for managing daily tasks
+A simple task management project that I worked on as CS50 final project in 2020.

 ### Application Features:
 - Register